 This study aims at analyzing the impact of additional installed offshore capacity on the system and to formulate recommendations.
-The present document is the first part of a full report which will be delivered on December 23, 2020.

 As these recommendations could include operational or technical constraints for the wind parks or concerned BRPs, they must be clarified before the tendering process, which is planned in 2023.
 A consequence of this approach is that assumptions need to be defined, which leads to uncertainties in the final results.
 For these reasons, the objective of the project in 2020 is to establish a list of mitigation measures as exhaustive as reasonably possible and to evaluate the effectiveness of these measures in addressing the challenges identified in the study as well as their impact for the BRPs and for the future wind parks.
 Taking into account the uncertainties remaining at this stage, Elia engaged in a discussion with stakeholders on the assumptions defined in the study, the methodologies used and the impact of the mitigation measures.
-Following the feedback received during the public consultation in June, Elia commits to update the study in 2022 and to publicly consult the results before the tendering process.
+Following the feedback received from stakeholders, Elia commits to update the study in 2022 and to publicly consult the results before the tendering process.

-It's to be noted that the new mitigation measures should either not be applied to the existing parks, either not have a direct financial impact on the existing parks.
+It's to be noted that the new mitigation measures should either not be applied to the existing parks, or not have a direct financial impact on the existing parks.
 However, measures that apply to the entire market might have a direct impact on the existing parks.